Fedict/lod-triplepages/README.md

 ### Front-end

-A custom [Dropwizard](http://www.dropwizard.io/) application, using a YAML config file, the default Dropwizard port (8080) is forwarded to port 80 (HTTP), and the container is automatically restarted when it exists unexpectedly (e.g. server reboot)
+A custom [Dropwizard](http://www.dropwizard.io/) application, provided as a pre-built local image `barthanssens/lod-triplepages`

+In this example the image uses an environment variable `DW_CFG` to set the location of the YAML config file, the default Dropwizard port (8080) is mapped to port 80 (HTTP), and the container `dw` is automatically restarted when it exits unexpectedly (e.g. server reboot).

+Inside the container, the home folder is used to store persistent data as a docker volume, mapped/mounted to the host file system `/home/opendata/data/pages`

 ```
-docker run
---restart=unless-stopped
---name dw
--p 80:8080
--d
--e "DW_CFG=/home/dropwizard/config.yml"
+docker run --restart=unless-stopped --name dw -p 80:8080 -d -e "DW_CFG=/home/dropwizard/config.yml"
 -v /home/opendata/data/pages:/home/dropwizard barthanssens/lod-triplepages
 ```